deep-inamdar/Planet_Labs_Technical_Assessment/README.md

    analyzed scene, there was only one easily visible water body.
 Given that that this body changed to soil, throughout the time series, this cloud imply that the body of water was shallow and dried up in the summer.
+5) The python script was developed and tested on a windows 10 machine.
+While testing the program in macOS, various bugs appeared.
+Although these bugs were resolved, the program should be stress tested on a variety of operating systems.
+6) No additional data files or folders (other than the output folder that is generated while running the program) can be present in the data folder otherwise the program will fail.
+This is due to how the program parses the file names.
+This issue could be resolved by requiring users to manually input the name of the files to be analzyed instead of automatically extracting them.